 Energy industry is an IP-intensive industry.
 In other words, it holds massive intellectual property.
 It’s no secret that IP is at the core of competitiveness of many organizations.
 Mainly for that reason, it’s an attractive target for cyber criminals and also cyber espionage.
 Cyber espionage against the energy sector may be rooted in political and economic motives, which may give the actor access to knowledge that presents a technological advantage, constituting a potential threat to the energy security.

 A number of adversaries, each with their own motivates, strove to compromise organizations that operate critical infrastructure.
-We’re sharing five big names that stand out as they left their marks in the industry.
+We are sharing 5 big names that stand out as they left their marks in the industry.

 Now you know about cyber security threats in energy sector